oroinc/orocommerce/src/Oro/Bundle/ShippingBundle/Resources/doc/api/product_shipping_options.md

 #### get_subresource

-Retrieve the record of the dimension unit a specific product shipping option record is associated with.
+Retrieve a record of the dimension unit a specific product shipping option record is associated with.

 #### get_relationship